mlabs-haskell/ytxp-lib/ytxp-plutarch/examples/direct-offer/doc/transaction-families/creating.md

 This transaction family does not check the reference inputs to determine whether the script is successful or not.

-However, the follow reference inputs should be present to support the YTxP, as well as for off-chain efficiency.
+However, the following reference inputs should be present to support the YTxP, as well as for off-chain efficiency.

 1. Authorized Reference Script UTxO (1)
 This input must contain the transaction hash for the `AuthorisedScript` script representing this transaction family.